-This gluten free fruit cake is a great addition to a Christmas dessert table.
+This paleo, dairy free, and gluten free fruit cake is a great addition to a Christmas dessert table.
 It’s perfect for dessert at holiday parties and potlucks, yet I think it’s nutritious enough to eat for breakfast or as a snack during the holiday season or year round.
 This paleo fruit cake also makes a great homemade Christmas gift.

 I opted to avoid using the traditional candied fruit you often find in fruit cake since that stuff usually contains plenty of refined sugar added to the fruit.
 And those neon red cherries and little bits of brightly coloured peel (or whatever that is) look festive, but I’m not wild about the artificial colours that give those candied fruits their vibrant hues.

 This nutritious version of fruit cake is made with coconut flour and coconut oil, so it’s actually paleo diet friendly in addition to being both gluten free and dairy free.

 Any dairy lovers can certainly substitute melted butter, if you prefer, but I think melted coconut oil is perfect in this recipe.
 Olive oil is another option you could use if you don’t have any coconut oil handy.

-This fruit cake is spiced just right with a little nutmeg and cloves plus plenty of cinnamon and orange zest to give it a warm, Christmasy flavour that’s perfect for the holiday season.
+This gluten free fruit cake is spiced just right with a little nutmeg and cloves plus plenty of cinnamon and orange zest to give it a warm, Christmasy flavour that’s perfect for the holiday season.